fifth-postulate/parser-combinators/articles/java-magazine/index.md

+On the interface of systems data often gets transformed from one form to the other.
+With the ubiquitous data-format JSON this is often unnoticed.
+One just includes a library and maybe set some annotations are done.

-Parsing is an important tool in a developers toolbox.
-However, developers often use sub-par mimicries of actual parsers.
+Not always you are as lucky.
+Sometimes it is necessary to handle data in an unconventional, or ad-hoc, format.
+Without the crutch of a library to rely on developers need to express in code how to transform one kind of data into an in memory representation of the model the data represents.
+This is called parsing and it is an important tool in a developers toolbox.
+However, developers often use sub-par mimicries of actual parsers that barely do the job.

-In this article we will remedy that and introduce the reader with the idea of parser combinators.
+In this play we will remedy that and introduce the reader to the idea of **parser combinators**.
+It is best performed in an open office plan to help the germination and spread of the ideas presented here.

-## Part one: a parser
+## Act one: a parser
 *where our protagonists meet each other behind the keyboard*

 - D: Geert, what is a parser actually?